habibwebdev/laravelapiwithreact/README.md

    4. update student route created inside the routes
    5. update student function created inside the StudentController
    6. in the frontend, update functionality implemented
+8. Delete the Student from database with laravel api
+   1. create the route to delete the student from database
+   2. create the destroy function inside the StudentControlller to delete the student
+   3. complete the delete functionality of student into frontend